SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

     2. [Complete the information and invite participants][1].
     3. Click **Save**.

-2. For the sake of good order, you want to send an e-mail confirming the time and location of the meeting.
+2. For the sake of good order, you want to send an email confirming the time and location of the meeting.

     1. Click **Create** next to **Meeting confirmation**.
-        The **Document** dialog opens with **E-mail** already selected as the document type, and the name of the company and sale prefilled.
+        The **Document** dialog opens with **Email** already selected as the document type, and the name of the company and sale prefilled.
     2. Complete the rest of the information in the fields in the **Document** dialog.
-    3. Click the **Create** button to create and send the e-mail.
+    3. Click the **Create** button to create and send the email.

 3. Once the meeting has taken place, you want to confirm this in the sales guide.